SpineEventEngine/SpineEventEngine.github.io/docs/guides/integration.md

 The endpoint handles the polled measurements and publishes them as Events in the **Takeoffs and Landings** context:

+//TODO: This part is different in the example.
 ```java
 public void receiveNew(WeatherMeasurement weather) {
     if (!previous.isUnknown()) {